 What Affects Business Credit Scores?

-If you’re wondering how a business credit score is determined, this blog will educate you on what affects a business credit score and shed light on its impact on an organisation’s overall financial health.
+Understanding ‘what are the factors that determine creditworthiness for business’ is essential for any organisation looking to secure funding or establish vendor trust.
+A strong company credit score not only improves loan eligibility but also enhances your credibility with vendors, investors, and partners.
+If you’re wondering how a business credit rank or score is determined, this blog will educate you on what affects a business credit score and shed light on its impact on an organisation’s overall financial health.

 Payment history

-Payment history is one of the most important factors when calculating business credit scores accounting for over 35 per cent of the score.
+Payment history is one of the most important factors when calculating business credit ranks, Irregular payments can significantly reduce the company's credit scores, limiting future financing opportunities.

 Not honouring the commitment to pay instalments on time by delaying or defaulting on the payments damages a business’s creditworthiness and can severely impact the business’s credit score.
 Companies must track and adhere to agreed-upon repayment due dates to ensure good credit scores.